 Apply for funding through the Chancellor’s Award for Excellence in STEM Education: Awards of up to $10,000 for faculty/staff, and part-time (25%) graduate research fellowships of up to one academic year are available to support faculty and graduate students engagement in innovative research and student learning and implementation of research-based STEM education programs and initiatives.
 Awardees are chosen through a competitive proposal process, with a call for proposals typically in the Spring.

-The Discipline-Based Education Research (DBER) seminar is a multi-disciplinary weekly series that emphasizes discipline-based STEM education research.
+The Discipline-Based Education Research (DBER) seminar is a multi-disciplinary series that emphasizes discipline-based STEM education research.
 It is a forum for faculty, staff, researchers, postdoctoral and graduate students and undergraduates interested in education research and course transformation to share their ideas and get feedback on their work.
 These seminars bring together like-minded individuals from roughly 45 different programs and departments across four schools/colleges.
-The average weekly attendance is more than 20 people.
+The average attendance is more than 20 people.
 In addition to being intellectually rich, these meetings also serve to create a community among the many STEM education researchers on campus.
-All are welcome to attend, including the public.
-For the Spring, 2017 semester DBER is held on Wednesdays from 3-4 pm in Porter Bio B121.
-Visit our DBER page for a current schedule and list of topics.
+All are welcome to attend, including the public; please join the DBER Listserve for updates on future meetings.

 The STEMinar is a graduate student organization at CU Boulder which seeks to promote interdisciplinary interaction among graduate students in STEM departments.
 The STEMinar hosts bi-weekly seminars given by graduate students about their research.
 Additionally, the STEMinar publishes a bi-annual journal featuring submissions from STEMinar participants, and gives out a number of research grants each year to support graduate students.